Dr. Paul Sugarbaker’s Career Highlights

 - Invented the “Sugarbaker Procedure” to treat peritoneal mesothelioma

-- Director of Gastrointestinal Malignancies at MedStar Washington Hospital Center
+- Former Director of Gastrointestinal Malignancies at MedStar Washington Hospital Center

 Dr. Paul Sugarbaker’s Background

-Dr. Paul Sugarbaker received his MD from Cornell University Medical College in New York before completing a surgical residency at Peter Bent Brigham Hospital, now known as Brigham and Women’s Hospital, in Boston.
-Dr. Sugarbaker then completed a Masters in Immunology at the Harvard School of Arts and Science.
+Dr. Paul Sugarbaker earned his doctoral degree from Cornell University Medical College in New York before completing a surgical residency at Peter Bent Brigham Hospital, now known as Brigham and Women’s Hospital, in Boston.
+He also holds a master’s degree in immunology from the Harvard School of Arts and Science.

-In 1976, Dr. Sugarbaker began working at the surgery branch of the National Cancer Institute as a Senior Investigator.
-He stayed in this position for the next decade, gaining invaluable cancer research experience while working as a senior surgeon.
+In 1976, Dr. Sugarbaker began working at the surgery branch of the National Cancer Institute as a senior investigator.
+He remained in this position for the next decade, gaining invaluable cancer research experience while working as a senior surgeon.

-Dr. Sugarbaker worked at the Emory Clinic in Atlanta for a short while, then moved into his Medical Director position at the Washington Cancer Institute at MedStar Washington Hospital Center in 1989.
-He has held this position ever since.
-In 1993, Dr. Sugarbaker became Chief of the Peritoneal Surface Malignancy program at the Washington Hospital Center and is now Director for their Center for Gastrointestinal Malignancies as well.
+Dr. Sugarbaker worked at the Emory Clinic in Atlanta for a short while, and eventually moved into his Medical Director position at the Washington Cancer Institute at MedStar Washington Hospital Center in 1989.

 Dr. Sugarbaker is the brother of the late Dr. David Sugarbaker, a renowned pleural mesothelioma specialist.